 Expenditures reported on the Schedule are presented on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in OMB Circular A-122, Cost Principles for Non-Profit Organizations, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in OMB Circular A-122, Cost Principles for Non-Profit Organizations, or the Uniform Guidance, as applicable, wherein certain types of expenditures are not allowable or are limited as to reimbursement.